Easter Basket Ideas That Don’t Involve Candy

 Additional Ideas for Older Kids

 Older kids may be a bit harder to build baskets for as they may not think any of these other things are cool anymore.
-There are a few ideas for older kids scattered in the other categories, such as earbuds, Aaron’s Thinking Putty, or card games.
+There are a few ideas for older kids scattered in the other categories, such as Aaron’s Thinking Putty, bath bombs, or card games.
 However, here are a few other miscellaneous options for older kids.

 I hope you found these non-candy related Easter basket ideas helpful!
 Feel free to pin this post to refer back to next year, and share with your friends who may be looking for ideas for their kiddos as well!